jo-nuel/opal-management/README.md

 ## FAQ
 This webpage has multilingual support for english, chinese and vietnamese!
 More soon to be added.

-// Additional features go here: reminder to follow the above formatting with the pseudo table of contents, or to let Jerry know and I'll take care of it.

 ---

 # Engineers Manual